CBernardV4/group-website/about.md

-{% include navigation.html %}

-Title
 ---
+layout: default
+---

+# Title

 This is to make sure that the navigation set-up works?

-{% include footer.html %}